Concrete 3D printer: the new challenge of the construction business

 For example, with this manufacturing process, you can build resistant structures, and avoid the waste of material.
 Indeed, additive manufacturing allows reducing the waste of material, as you only use the exact amount that you really need for your 3D project.

 The list of materials that it is possible to 3D print has grown significantly during the last years.
 Why couldn’t we print concrete?

-Quick history of concrete 3D printing
+A quick history of concrete 3D printing

 Tests for automated constructions have been made quite early.
-It is the proof that there is a need to facilitate the building process.
+It is proof that there is a need to facilitate the building process.
 This will of creating concrete 3D printers was born around 1950 by testing a robotic bricklaying machine.
 In the 1960s, an automated machine using isocyanate foam and pumped concrete has also been developed.
 The technology was not mature enough at this time, and these experiments were not really conclusive.